nxskok/pasias/docs/12-regression.md

 and if you have a long enough tape measure you can measure it.

 The above works because the tangent of 45 degrees is 1.
-If you have a device that will measure the actual angle,\endnote{These days, there are apps that will let you do this with your phone.
+If you have a device that will measure the actual angle,
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">These days, there  are apps that will let you do this with your phone.
 I found one called Clinometer.
+See also [https://gabrielhemery.com/how-to-calculate-tree-height-using-a-smartphone/](https://gabrielhemery.com/how-to-calculate-tree-height-using-a-smartphone/).</span>
+you
-See also [https://gabrielhemery.com/2011/05/15/how-to-calculate-tree-height-using-a-smartphone}.](https://gabrielhemery.com/2011/05/15/how-to-calculate-tree-height-using-a-smartphone}.) you can be any distance away from the tree, point the device at the top, record the angle, and do some trigonometry to estimate the height of the tree (to which you add the height of your eyes).
+can be any distance away from the tree, point the device at the top, record the angle, and do some trigonometry to estimate the height of the tree (to which you add the height of your eyes).